vysh7/Virtusa-Mini-Projects/Weather_Data_Analyzer/README.md

 # Weather Data Analyzer & Forecast Dashboard

-A simple Python-based application that fetches weather data, stores it, and provides basic analysis and predictions.
+A simple Python-based application that fetches weather data, and provides basic analysis and predictions.

 ---